 Be mindful of the restrictions

-Please be mindful of the restrictions on “liquids” that airports impose.
+Please be mindful of the restrictions on liquids that airports impose.
 Most suppliers can provide you with adhesive remover wipes instead of a spray; the same goes if you use a barrier spray as barrier wipes are also available.
-Any liquids that you do need to carry must be kept together in a clear plastic bag and not exceed the airlines allowance.
-Usually no bottle should contain more than 100ml, and a total allowance of all items not to exceed 1000ml.
-But please do check airports' up-to-date information on liquid allowances BEFORE traveling.
+Any liquids that you do need to carry must be kept together in a clear plastic bag and not exceed the airlines' allowance.
+Usually, no bottle should contain more than 100ml, and a total allowance of all items not to exceed 1000ml.
+But please do check the airports up-to-date information on liquid allowances beforetraveling.

 A rough guide to contents would be as follows:

-2 pre-cut pouches, adhesive remover, barrier wipes or spray, dry wipes, a disposal bag, a night bag adapter (if you use them), flange extenders (these can buy you a couple of hours extra wear time if there is nowhere suitable to change your pouch).
-If you use any kind of stoma adhesive, see if your supplier can give you a “sample”.
-This does away with having to carry full size gels or liquids in your “emergency pack”.
+If you use any kind of stoma adhesive, see if your supplier can give you a sample.
+This does away with having to carry full-size gels or liquids in your emergency pack.
 And lastly a clean pair of underwear.
 All this can be placed into a small toiletry or make-up bag.

-(please note: remove any liquids from emergency pack and place in clear bag with all other liquids before passing through security)
+Please note: remove any liquids from the emergency pack and place it in a clear bag with all other liquids before passing through security.